This article is also available in Español here.

 Gilbert Bilezikian has pointed out that:

 “The great paradigm shift from old to new covenant did not occur at the beginning of Christ’s earthly ministry but at its end (1 Cor.
 11:25).
 History turned upon itself with the death and resurrection of Christ and with the subsequent coming of the Spirit at Pentecost.
 The first utterance made immediately after the outpouring of the Holy Spirit concerned a radical change in ministry roles.
 With the apostles at his side, Peter formally proclaimed that, because of the new era inaugurated by the coming of the Spirit, ministries that had been previously restricted were now universally accessible to all believers without distinctions of gender, age, or class.”

-Jesus treated women with a degree of dignity, intelligence, association, and genuine brotherly love that was rare in those times.
+Jesus treated women with a degree of dignity, intelligence, camaraderie, and genuine brotherly love that was uncommon in those times.
 True equality would have to wait for Pentecost, however, when the Holy Spirit was poured out for the first time on all believers regardless of gender.

 Apostles, Pastors or Priests?

 The Twelve Apostles were all male, but most of these men did not function as local pastors or local church leaders.
-They were apostles – itinerant missionaries with a leadership function.
+Most were apostles – itinerant missionaries with a leadership function.
 The argument that women cannot be pastors of churches because the Twelve Apostles were all male is illogical.
-Being a pastor and being an apostle are not the same thing.
+Being a pastor and being an apostle is not the same thing.

 Having said that, we do have the example of a New Testament woman who was an apostle – Junia (Rom.
 16:7).
 Moreover, the New Testament gives us several examples of women who functioned in various leadership ministries in the early church, including being pastors and leaders of house churches.